 - Of course, down payment.

 ***I may have missed some requirements.
-You may search the web for more information or better yet, go to the city hall (where you are to get married) for a complete list.
+You may search the web for more information or better yet, go to the city hall (the city where you plan to get married) for the complete list.

 It really isn’t about how extravagant a wedding is; it’s about the MEMORIES.